PLM for Asset Intensive Industries: From Product Lifecycle Management to Capital Asset Lifecycle Management

 A dream combo!

 As mentioned above, the handover process from the EPC (CAPEX phase) to the Owner/Operator (OPEX phase) is a time consuming process of extracting, transforming, validating, and loading data into other systems.
-With SAP Teamcenter CALM we can drastically reduce, or even eliminate, this process through the creation of the asset digital twin.
-This asset digital twin can seamlessly be transferred to downstream systems like SAP Intelligent Asset Management, for operations and maintenance.
+With SAP Teamcenter CALM we can drastically reduce, or even eliminate, this process through the creation of the engineering digital twin.
+This digital twin can seamlessly be transferred to downstream systems like SAP Intelligent Asset Management, for operations and maintenance.
 This is enabled by data consistency by adopting a common data specification (CFIHOS).
 Furthermore, SAP Teamcenter CALM makes it easy to exchange and review information, including multiple design formats.
-Finally, by using SAP Teamcenter CALM as the asset digital twin companies can reduce information consolidation costs by up to 60%.
+Finally, by using SAP Teamcenter CALM as the engineering digital twin companies can reduce information consolidation costs by up to 60%.

 This was the first blog post on SAP Teamcenter CALM.
 Stay tuned for more information and details about this solution in the months to come!